iho77/esp8266_temp_sensor/README.md

 looks like battery measurement not too precise, 2 weeks shows 4.2, after 0.01 drop in voltage and after can not wake up. a lot of error checking procedures has to be written.
 But so boring :)

 P.S>
 At this moment 444 hours uptime from 1800 mA battery.
 I.e. 18 days.
 Voltage still 4.2
 P.P.S
  I can not believe but up to this moment (22.08.2018) uptime is 39 days.
 Voltage still 4.2
+p.p.p.s
+8/09  uptime is 1356 hours or 56 days.
+Voltage still 4.2